 The next item in the basic sequence window is Select guide star.
 The VLT guide star is used for both the VLT guiding and the VLT adaptive optics system.
 You must have such a guide star selected, or FPOSS will not allow you to save your configuration.
-The star should be isolated and ideally have an R-band magnitude of between ~9-11 (see the FLAMES user manual for details).
+The star should be isolated and ideally have an R-band magnitude of between ~9-11 (see the FLAMES user manual for details.
+For ARGUS observations, stars up to R=12 mag are possible if they are selected closer to the center of the field of view).
 The input file identifies such guide star targets as type G and they are shown in dark blue on the mimic display, drawn rather more solidly than the other targets.
 The test field has one between the 20 and 25 arcminute circles, at about 1 o'clock.
 We will use this one for the purposes of this tour although the magnitude is fainter than optimal.